pmatias/pmatias.github.io/experience.md

 And ever since then I've spent all my high school learning how to be a developer(and having several summer jobs thanks to that!).
 I went from Pascal to Basic, Visual Basic, Delphi, C and even some assembler in the middle.
 And by the time I was finishing high school, I became obsessed with web technologies(by that time, PHP4 was in all its glory).
 Then I got my first _real_ job.

-## What I've learnt
+## What I learnt

-Since I started working I've learnt lots of different skills, technologies, and even languages(I'm currently learning Dutch and French, and before that I learnt Portuguese).
+Since I started working I learnt lots of different skills, technologies, and even languages(I'm currently learning Dutch and French, and before that I learnt Portuguese).
 I've worked on different companies and as a freelancer, so I've managed to achieve an interesting list:

 ### As a developer